Curt Rothenberger: Post-war life

 Following the German surrender, Rothenberger was arrested in Hamburg by British occupation troops and interned in Neumünster-Gadeland.
 In the subsequent Nuremberg Trials, Rothenberger was brought up on charges in the so-called Judges' Trial that opened on 5 March 1947 against 16 high-ranking judicial officials and judges of the Nazi regime.
 Three former state secretaries of the Justice Ministry, Rothenberger, Klemm and Schlegelberger, were defendants in the trial.
 He was charged with war crimes and crimes against humanity.
 He made one suicide attempt in his cell on 25 August.

 Among the charges brought against Rothenberger were that he perverted and corrupted the justice system.
-He not only reproached and, in one case, removed subordinate judges for administering justice against Party officials, but he used his influence to achieve discriminatory actions favorable to Party officials and unfavorable to Poles and Jews.
-At the conclusion of the trial, he was found guilty and was sentenced by the American military tribunal on 4 December 1947 to seven years imprisonment with credit for the time served in pre-trial detention.
+He not only reproached and, in one case, removed subordinate judges for administering justice against Party officials, but also used his influence to achieve discriminatory actions favorable to Party officials and unfavorable to Poles and Jews.
+At the conclusion of the trial, he was found guilty and was sentenced by the American military tribunal on 4 December 1947 to seven years' imprisonment with credit for the time served in pre-trial detention.

 After being credited with additional time off for good behavior, Rothenberger was released from Landsberg prison on 25 August 1950.
 He settled in Pönitz, a section of Scharbeutz in Holstein, underwent denazification procedures in 1951 at Kiel and was classified as Category V (exonerated).
 In addition, in October 1952, the state awarded him a full pension as a retired higher regional court president, worth 1200 DM per month.
 By 1954, he moved back to Hamburg and obtained employment as a lawyer and law examination tutor.
 In March 1959, an article in the Frankfurter Rundschau publicized his activities during the Nazi regime and by July an investigation was launched that could have implications for his employment and pension eligibility.
 On 1 September, Rothenberger committed suicide by hanging himself in his Hamburg home.